 Fighting the resistance to clean your digital slate and reset things to a state where you’re not so cluttered can take some work.
 Start on the smaller side and work your way up to bigger things.

 Take a master reset of your phone, for example.
 After you make sure you backup all of your contacts, pictures, and stuff you don’t necessarily need, hitting the final button to wipe everything is nerve racking.
 What if you missed something really, really important and it’s gone forever?

 Once it’s cleared, the arduous process of installing all essential apps and logging into your accounts begins again.
 The process isn’t fun at all, but it is freeing.
 You can download the apps you absolutely need and see how long you can go without all the fluff apps.

 Attachments to the status quo makes many people freeze and stay in their comfort zone.
 That’s why the smallest first step breaks resistance and builds momentum.

 Technology is so pervasive, it can be the first place you begin resetting your life.
 If you have already made a list of the problems and decided to take action, here are some ways to act.

 Start by purging your electronics.
 Getting rid of clutter in your digital life can make your days feel less like an obstacle course.
 We all have computers and phones with little quirks because there is excess stuff on them.

 As mentioned earlier, removing unused applications on your devices is a good place to begin.
 That game you played on your flight 6 months ago but haven’t since, yeah, you should really get rid of it.

 Suck it up and delete it.
 You’re not going to play it again.
-If you are not able to decide, take help of apps like Frequency (Android).
+If you are not able to decide, take help of apps like Frequency [No Longer Available].
 See which apps you use, how much you use them, and when you use them.